 - Fine, downy body hair (called lanugo)

 How is anorexia diagnosed?

 When you have anorexia, you may try to hide your problem from others.
 Over time, family members, teachers, and coaches may start to worry about your weight and behavior.
 Early treatment can help prevent serious health problems.
 Your healthcare provider will ask you about your health history.
-He or she will give you a physical exam.
+They will give you a physical exam.
 Your provider may advise psychological testing.
 Talking with family members and other concerned adults can also help.

 How is anorexia treated?

 Treatment will depend on your symptoms, age, and general health.
-It will also depend on how severe the condition is.
+It will also depend on how bad the condition is.
 Urgent medical care may be needed for physical problems.
 Nutrition counseling can help you learn how to make healthy food choices.
 It can also help bring you back to a healthy weight.

 Therapy can help you learn how to deal with feelings.
 It can also help you improve your coping skills and adopt healthy habits.
 Therapy can be done one-on-one, with your family, or with a group.
-Certain medicines can also help to treat mental health problems such as depression and anxiety.
+Certain medicines can also help to treat mental health problems, such as depression and anxiety.

 What are possible complications of anorexia?